Any business, or person filing on behalf of a business, must file the following forms and payments electronically:

 - Vending Machine Dealers’ Sales Tax (Form VM-2)

-Electronic filing requirements for individual income tax professionals
+Electronic filing requirements for individual and fiduciary tax preparers

 You may request a temporary waiver by submitting an Electronic Filing Waiver Request, citing your specific hardship.
 All waivers are temporary and must be renewed annually.